-Section 4-10.
-Board of Education.
+Section 4-910 Board of Education.

-The Board of Education shall consist of nine members, who shall serve four years each.
+The Board of Education shall consist of nine members, who shall serve four\-year\terms each.
 Four members shall be elected in 1993 and every four years thereafter.
-Five members shall be elected in 1995 and every four years thereafter.
+Five members and four members shall be elected at alternate Town elections, as provided in Section 4-17shall be elected in 1995 and every four years thereafter.
 Electors may vote for the same number of candidates as there are members to be elected to the Board at any election.
 The maximum number of board members from any one political party shall be determined by Section 4-6. [(11)(12)]